 On 21 August 2014, Falcon Australia completed its farm-out agreement and joint operating agreement (collectively the "Agreements") with the Farminees, Origin and Sasol Petroleum Australia Limited ("Sasol"), each farming into 35% of Falcon Australia's exploration permits in the Beetaloo Sub-basin, Australia.
-In return for farming into the Exploration Permits, the Farminees agreed to carry Falcon Australia in a nine well exploration and appraisal programme with the Farminees paying for the full cost of completing the first five wells, the next two wells to a capped expenditure of A\$53 million and the final 2 wells in the programme to a capped expenditure of A\$48 million, costs above the capped expenditure were paid in line with the party's participating interest.
-Origin was appointed as operator.
-In 2017 Origin acquired Sasol's 35%, the transaction did not impact the 2014 farm-out agreement.

 In 2018, the farm-out agreement was amended deeming Stage 1 of the exploration and appraisal programme complete and the commencement of Stage 2 with a A\$15 million increase to the Stage 2 capped expenditure.
-There was further amendments to the farm-out agreement in April 2020 with the announcement that Falcon Australia had agreed to farm down 7.5% of its participating interest in the Exploration Permits, following the transactions, Falcon Australia holds a 22.5% participating interest.
+There were further amendments to the farm-out agreement in April 2020 with the announcement that Falcon Australia had agreed to farm down 7.5% of its participating interest in the exploration permits, following the transactions, Falcon Australia holds a 22.5% participating interest.
 In consideration for the farm down Origin agreed to increase the gross cost cap of the work program by A\$150.5 million.
 The previous farm-in arrangement included a Stage 2 gross cost cap of A\$65.3 million and a Stage 3 gross cost cap of A\$48 million, or A\$113.3 million in total.
 Under the Agreements, the Stage 2 and Stage 3 gross cost caps will be combined and increased by A\$150.5 million to A\$263.8 million.
+Origin will assume 25% of the cost of Falcon Australia's remaining call option to reduce the overriding royalties with the TOG Group.
+The cost to Falcon Australia, should it wish to exercise the call option, reduced from \$7.5 million to \$5.625 million, in line with its reduced participating interest.
+Following agreement with the TOG Group in July 2020 to extend the call option from 31 August 2021 to 30 April 2022 the cost increased to \$6million.

-For further details on the permits, the farm out of the Beetaloo and results to date please refer to Management's Discussions and Analysis document for the year ended 31 December 2019, and specifically the section Beetaloo Sub-Basin.
-Northern Territory, Australia, pages 6-16.
+For further details on the permits, the farm out of the Beetaloo and results to date please refer to Management's Discussions and Analysis document for the year ended 31 December 2020, and specifically the section Beetaloo Sub-Basin.
+Northern Territory.
+Australia.